 • Preheat oven to 350 degrees F. Line the bottom of two 8 inch cake pans with parchment paper and spray the bottom and sides of the pan lightly with cooking spray.

-• In mixing bowl, whisk together flour, baking powder and salt.
+• Mix dry ingredients In a mixing bowl; flour, baking powder and salt.
 Set aside.

 • Gradually add flour mixture and mix on medium speed for 2 minutes.

-• In another bowl, beat egg whites until stiff peaks form.
+• Beat egg whites in a separate bowl until stiff peaks form.
 Fold the egg whites into the batter until incorporated.

-• Once cakes have cooled, use a sharp serrated knife to torte/cut each cake round in half horizontally, so that you end up with four thin cake rounds.
+• Torte Cakes: Once cakes have cooled, use a sharp serrated knife to torte/cut each cake round in half horizontally, so that you end up with four thin cake rounds.

 Pineapple Filling: